JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

     **(!!!)** Please attach the plugin update to the email so that we can re-upload it for you after the Marketplace Demo instance is cleaned.
 You can send us additional builds of the plugin at the same thread.

-1. JetBrains will process your request (normally should happen within 1-2 business days most), and will send you the confirmation.
+1. JetBrains will process your request (usually should happen within 1-2 business days most) and will send you the confirmation.

     Now you can start testing the plugin!